 “Doing a bad thing doesn’t make you a bad person.
 People do bad things for the right reasons all the time.”

-Audrey Hart left Edgeport years ago after being released from the local juvie, Stillwater, for killing her best friend, Maggie’s, father when they were teenagers.
+Audrey Hart left Edgeport years ago after being released from the local juvie, Stillwater, for killing her best friend’s father when they were teenagers.
 She doesn’t regret it for a second – Maggie’s father was a daughter-raping piece of shit, and killing him – and the consequences that followed – have made Audrey who she is today: a successful child psychologist and contributor to a true crime tv show, Kids Who Kill.

 When Audrey gets a call to return home to Edgeport, she’s dreading it.
 The whispers, the glances – all eyes are always on her whenever she’s in town.
 That is certainly true when Audrey walks into the local watering hole to pick up her drunk-ass father and Maggie spots her.
 They speak for the first time in years and it’s not friendly.
 Audrey gets mean, Maggie gets nasty, gets pushed onto her ass and Audrey storms off.
-The next morning Maggie is dead on the beach and Audrey is a suspect.
+The next morning, Maggie is dead and Audrey is a suspect.